flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 ### Dependencies on unpublished packages

-Packages can be used even when not published on pub.dev.
+Packages can be used even when not published on the pub site.
 For private plugins, or for packages not ready for publishing, additional dependency options are available: